 "You saw it, that death-doomed beauty: you looked upon it to lust after it.
 No reverence, no awe touched your heart at the sight of something so moving and holy.
-You were not content to look upon it: you had to possess it, to exploit it, to desecrate it. . . .
+You were not content to look upon it: you had to possess it, to exploit it, to desecrate it. . .
 What a subtle choice you made!
 You are a gourmet, sir, a plebeian gourmet, a peasant with taste.

 "Please note that I have no wish whatever to offend you.
-What I have said is not abuse: I am merely stating the formula, the simple psychological formula of your simple, aesthetically quite uninteresting personality; and I am stating it solely because I feel the need to shed a little light for you on your own nature and behavior-because it is my ineluctable vocation on this earth to call things by their names, to make them articulate, and to illuminate whatever is unconscious.
+What I have said is not abuse: I am merely stating the formula, the simple psychological formula of your simple, aesthetically quite uninteresting personality; and I am stating it solely because I feel the need to shed a little light for you on your own nature and behaviorbecause it is my ineluctable vocation on this earth to call things by their names, to make them articulate, and to illuminate whatever is unconscious.
 The world is full of what I call 'the unconscious type,' and all these unconscious types are what I cannot bear!
 I cannot bear all this primitive, ignorant life, all this naive activity, this world of infuriating intellectual blindness all round me!
-I am possessed by a tormenting irresistible impulse to analyze all these human lives in my vicinity, to do my utmost to give to each its correct definition and bring it to consciousness of itself-and I am unrestrained by consideration of the consequences of doing so, I care not whether my words help or hinder, whether they carry comfort and solace or inflict pain.
+I am possessed by a tormenting irresistible impulse to analyze all these human lives everywhere, to do my utmost to give to each its correct definition and bring it to consciousness of itself-and I am unrestrained by consideration of the consequences of doing so, I care not whether my words help or hinder, whether they carry comfort and solace or inflict pain.

 "You, sir, as I have said, are a plebeian gourmet, a peasant with taste.
-Although in fact your natural constitution is coarse and your position on the evolutionary scale extremely low, your wealth and your sedentary habits have enabled you to achieve a certain barbarian corruption of the nervous system, sudden and historically quite inappropriate, but lending a certain lascivious refinement to your appetites.
+Although in fact your natural constitution is coarse and your position on the evolutionary scale extremely low, your wealth and your sedentary habits have made it possible for your nervous system to achieve a kind of barbarian decadence or pourriture ignoble, sudden and historically quite inappropriate, but lending a certain lascivious refinement to your appetites.
 I dare say your throat muscles began to contract automatically, as if stimulated by the prospect of swallowing some delicious soup or masticating some rare dish, when you decided to take possession of Gabriele Eckhof . . .

-"And so indeed you did: interrupting her dream and imposing your misguided will upon hers; leading her out of the neglected garden into life and ugliness; giving her your vulgar name and making her a married woman, a housewife, a mother.
-You degraded that weary diffident beauty, which belonged to death and was blossoming in sublime uselessness, by harnessing it to the service of everyday triviality and of that mindless, gross and contemptible idol which is called 'nature'; and your peasant conscience has never stirred with the slightest inkling of how profound an outrage you committed.
+"What did you actually do?
+You interrupted her dream and imposed your misguided will upon hers; you led her out of the neglected garden into life and ugliness; you gave her your vulgar name and made her a married woman, a housewife, a mother.
+You degraded that weary, diffident beauty, which belonged to death and was blossoming in sublime uselessness, by harnessing it to the service of everyday triviality and of that mindless, gross and contemptible idol which is called 'nature'; and your peasant conscience has never stirred with the slightest inkling of how profound an outrage you committed.

 "Once again: what in fact has happened?
 She, with those eyes that are like troubled dreams, has borne you a child; to that creature, that mere continuation of its begetter's crude existence, she at the same time gave every particle of vitality and viability she possessed-and now she dies.

 She is dying, sir!
 And if nevertheless her departure is not vulgar and trivial, if at the very end she has risen from her degradation and perishes proudly and joyfully under the deadly kiss of beauty, then it is I who have made it my business to bring that about.
 You, I dare say, were in the meantime diverting yourself in quiet corridors with chambermaids.